Madhubala filmography

-Dissatisfied with typecasting, in 1953 Madhubala founded her own production company, called Madhubala Private Ltd..
-She afterwards played an author-backed role in Mehboob Khan's romantic drama Amar (1954) and produced the social film Naata (1955)—in which she also acted—but both the films proved to be financially unsuccessful, which led the press to label her "box office poison".
-Madhubala's career took a turning point in 1955 when she starred alongside filmmaker Guru Dutt as a spoilt heiress in his production Mr. & Mrs. '55 (1955), a highly successful romantic comedy that satirized marriage of convenience.
+During this period, Madhubala ventured into film production with Pardes (1950) and Rail Ka Dibba (1953) in collaboration with Prem Narayan Arora.
+In 1953, along with her father Ataullah Khan, she co-founded the production company, Madhubala Private Ltd. She subsequently starred in two high-profile productions: S. S. Vasan's fantasy film Bahut Din Huwe and Mehboob Khan's drama Amar (both 1954), and debuted as an independent producer with the drama Naata (1955), in which she also acted.
+However, their collective commercial failure led segments of the press to label her "box office poison".
+Madhubala's career took a turning point when she played a modern heiress in Guru Dutt's comedy Mr. & Mrs. '55 (1955), a satire on marriage of convenience.
+The film's critical and commercial success dismantled her "tragic heroine" typecasting, and cemented her status as a versatile performer.
 She then advanced her career by performing a wider variety of roles in the period films Raj Hath and Shirin Farhad (both 1956), the black comedy Gateway of India and the drama Ek Saal (both 1957).

-Madhubala's popularity soared in the late 1950s and she received critical attention for her work in several films, that often co-starred actors including Kishore Kumar, Dev Anand and Bharat Bhushan.
-She portrayed a journalist in the thriller Kala Pani (1958), a bar dancer in the crime drama Howrah Bridge (1958), a city-based mondaine in the comedy Chalti Ka Naam Gaadi (1958), and a mullish youth in the musical Barsaat Ki Raat (1960)—which along with the musicals Phagun (1958) and Jhumroo (1961), and the comedies Boy Friend (1961) and Half Ticket (1962)—ranked among the highest-grossing films of their respective years.
-Film historian Dinesh Raheja has described K. Asif's 1960 historical epic drama Mughal-e-Azam, in which Madhubala played the 16th-century courtesan Anarkali, as the "crowning glory" of her career.
-She received a Filmfare nomination for her portrayal, which has been since considered by critics as one of the greatest performances in Indian cinematic history.
-(Note: Mughal-e-Azam is the highest-grossing film of all time in India (when adjusted to inflation), and has been considered one of the greatest films ever made in history.)
-After producing the tepidly received comedies Mehlon Ke Khwab (1960) and Pathan (1962), Madhubala began reducing her workload.
-The last film she completed was the drama Sharabi, which was released in 1964 following several delays.
-Two years after her death in 1969, she had a posthumous release in the action film Jwala (1971), which marked her final film role.
+Madhubala's popularity soared in the late 1950s and she received critical praise for a series of films which often co-starred actors Kishore Kumar, Dev Anand, and Bharat Bhushan.
+She portrayed an intrepid journalist in the thriller Kala Pani (1958), an Anglo-Indian cabaret dancer in the film noir Howrah Bridge (1958), a socialite in the comedy Chalti Ka Naam Gaadi (1958), and a romantic lead in the musical Barsaat Ki Raat (1960).
+These films, along with Phagun (1958), Jhumroo (1961), Boy Friend (1961) and Half Ticket (1962), ranked among the highest-grossing productions of their respective years.
+Madhubala earned widespread critical acclaim for her performance as the doomed court dancer Anarkali in K. Asif's historical epic Mughal-e-Azam (1960).
+She won the Best Actress award from the Film Journalists' Association of Bombay, and also earned a nomination in the same category at Filmfare.
+In the 21st century, Mughal-e-Azam is frequently cited as one of the best films ever made, and holds the distinction of being the highest-grossing Indian film of all time when adjusted for inflation.

+Although Mughal-e-Azam established Madhubala as a pop icon, its taxing multi-year production severely worsened her congenital heart condition.
+Her health declined rapidly in the 1960s, and she reduced her workload after producing Mehlon Ke Khwab (1960) and Pathan (1962).
+Her final completed project, Sharabi, was released in 1964 following several delays.
+Jwala (1971), her only film shot entirely in colour, was released two years after her death.
+It was completed using body doubles and marked her final screen appearance.